untergeekDE/nextcloud-diigo-bookmarks/README.md

 * **config.py** contains global variables like filenames and paths

-Documentation dump on what the functions do, and on data formats, [here](code_doc.md).
+Documentation dump on what the functions do, and on data formats, [can be found here](doc/code_doc.md).

-### Todo

-- Main routine with simple command-line menus to perform maintenance
-- Actual loop to add AI description
-- Tagging with AI